 For the years ended December 31, 2014 and 2013, participants could elect salary deferral contributions to reduce their compensation by not less than \$10 per pay period and not more than 100% of their compensation; not to exceed the maximum contribution allowed by the IRS, which was \$17,500 for 2014 and 2013.
 An election must be made in dollar increments per pay period.
 For participants age 50 or older, the IRS allows a catch-up contribution of \$5,500 per year for a maximum contribution of \$23,000 for 2014 and 2013.
+A separate catch-up contribution is allowed in the last three years preceding a participant's year of retirement, not to exceed twice the annual limit (\$35,000 for 2014 and 2013).
+Participants are not allowed to make both catch-up contributions in the same year.
 Amounts contributed on a pre-tax basis by participants are deferred, subject to the limitations above, for federal and state income tax purposes until benefits are paid to the participants.

-Effective July 1, 1999, the Plan was amended to provide for employer matching contributions.
+Effective January 1, 2009, the Plan was amended to provide for matching contributions at the discretion of the employer.
 This amendment permits employers to make contributions to the Plan on behalf of each employee who is a participant and who is active during the Plan year at an amount to be determined by the employer.
-Furthermore, the Plan was amended to provide for discretionary employer contributions, permitting an employer to make contributions to the Plan on behalf of each employee who has not elected to make salary deferral contributions and who has an annual salary of less than \$20,000 during such Plan year.
-Employer matching and discretionary contributions shall not exceed contribution limitations as specified by the Plan.
+Contribution limits are the same whether the contribution is made by the employee or by the employer.

-Effective November 2, 2009, the Plan was amended to provide for Roth contributions.
+Effective January 1, 2011, the Plan was amended to provide for Roth contributions.
 This amendment permits employees to contribute to the Plan with after-tax dollars.